Food as a System

 The Centrality of Olive Oil

 No ingredient is more essential than olive oil.
-Cretans consume more olive oil per capita than any other population in the world—estimates suggest over 30 liters per person annually.
+Cretans consume more olive oil per capita as almost anywhere in the world—estimates commonly put it around 30 litres per person a year.
 It is not a condiment but a staple, the primary source of dietary fat, used in quantities that can shock visitors accustomed to more restrained applications.
 For a deeper look at ingredients, see our guide to Cretan ingredients.

 This is not any olive oil but Cretan olive oil, typically from the Koroneiki variety, pressed locally and consumed fresh.
 The difference between this and the industrial oils common elsewhere is not subtle.
 It is peppery, often intensely green, with a complexity that rewards attention.